Afro-punk: History

-The term originated from the 2003 documentary Afro-Punk directed by James Spooner and Matthew Morgan.
+The term originated from the 2003 documentary Afro-Punk directed by James Spooner.
 But, Afro-punk music has been around since the mid-70s with Pure Hell.
 Pure Hell was the first all-black punk band that originated in Philadelphia, PA.
 In addition, black people have been intertwined in the punk scene since its birth in the 1970s, with black-led bands such as X Ray Spex having connections and associations with key figures in the scene such as Johnny Rotten.
 During the late 90s, a series of feminist black punk concerts, under the moniker "Sista Grrrl Riots", were performed in response to the lack of intersectionality found in the punk Riot Grrrl subculture.

 In the early 21st century, Afro-punks made up a minority in the North American punk scene.
-Notable bands that can be linked to the Afro-punk community include: Death, Pure Hell, Bad Brains, Suicidal Tendencies, Dead Kennedys, Fishbone, Wesley Willis Fiasco, Suffrajett, The Templars, Unlocking the Truth, Rough Francis, MAAFA, Rebelmatic, WinterWolf and Meet Me at the Altar.
+Notable bands that can be linked to the Afro-punk community include: Death, Pure Hell, Bad Brains, Suicidal Tendencies, Dead Kennedys, Fishbone, Wesley Willis Fiasco, Suffrajett, The Templars, Unlocking the Truth, Rough Francis, MAAFA, Rebelmatic, WinterWolf, Meet Me at the Altar and The Paradox.
 In the United Kingdom, influential black musicians associated with the late 1970s punk scene included Poly Styrene of X-Ray Spex, Don Letts, and Basement 5.
 Afro-punk has become a movement, comparable to the early hip-hop movement of the 1980s.
 The Afropunk Music Festival was founded in 2005 by James Spooner and Matthew Morgan.